Brian Kelly (rugby league): 2022

 In round 24 of the 2022 NRL season, Kelly was sent off for a dangerous tackle in the Gold Coast's 36-26 spoon bowl match victory over Newcastle.

 Kelly played a total of 17 games for the Gold Coast in the 2022 season scoring seven tries as the club finished 13th on the table.

 2023

 Kelly played a total of 21 matches for the Gold Coast in the 2023 NRL season and scored six tries as the club finished 14th on the table.

 2024

 In round 6 of the 2024 NRL season, Kelly who was not a noted kicker, converted a goal from the side line to take the Gold Coast's match against Canberra into golden point extra-time.
 The Gold Coast would go on to lose the match 21-20 which left the club winless to start the year.

 Kelly played 23 games for the Gold Coast throughout the 2024 NRL season as the club finished 14th on the table.

 2025

 Kelly played 21 games for the Gold Coast in the 2025 NRL season as the club narrowly avoided the wooden spoon finishing 16th on the table.

+2026

+On 5 January, the Parramatta club announced that Kelly had signed with them on a two-year deal after being released by the Gold Coast Titans.

+In round 1 of the 2026 NRL season, Kelly made his club debut for Parramatta against Melbourne which ended in a 52-4 loss.

+Kelly played 22 games for Parramatta in the 2026 NRL season as the club finished 13th on the table.
+In September, Kelly was voted as Parramatta's player of the season along with Jack Williams.